Kasi Viswanathar Temple, Kumbakonam: Legend

 This place has been referred to in Tevaram written by Saint Poet (7th century CE) Thirugnana Sambanthar and Thirunavukkarasar.
 This temple is referred back to Ramayana period when Lord Rama and Lakshmana are said to have worshipped Shiva here during their search for Sita, and acquired Rudramsam, to enable them to fight Ravana.
 Legend has it that the nine sacred rivers of India, prayed to Shiva at Banares (Viswanathar) to be absolved of the sins washed away by bathers, and were directed to bathe in the Mahamagam tank and worship Adi Kumbeswarar Temple.
 Viswanathar of Kaasi is believed to have manifested himself here at Kumbhakonam at Kudandaikkaronam.
 As per another legend, the holy pot from Shiva's arrow split into twelve places where Shiva temples were built and the temple is counted as one of them.

 Architecture

 The temple is located near the banks of Mahamaham tank.
 This temple has two prakarams (outer courtyard) and a 72 ft high Rajagopuram.
-The temple has a nava kanniyar, aka nava kannigais (nine rivers), in the form of deities worshiping Shiva, and hence the temple is referred as 'Nava Kanniyar' temple.
+The temple has a nava kanniyar, nava kannigais (nine rivers), in the form of deities worshiping Shiva, and hence the temple is referred as 'Nava Kanniyar' temple.
 The nine river deities depicted are Ganges, Yamuna, Narmada, Saraswati, Cauvery, Godavari, Krishna, Tungabhadra and Sarayu.
 The lingam worshipped by Rama is located in the north eastern prakaram (outer courtyard) of the temple.
 As per local legend, he lingam is believed to grow with time.
 In modern times, the temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.